Summer Camp Registration begins 7 a.m. Monday, Feb. 24, 2025.

 Karl Drews Special Needs Center

-All eight weeks
+All seven weeks

-7:30 a.m.-6 p.m. - $75 per child (ages 13-21) per week
+8 a.m.-4 p.m. - $85 per child (ages 13-21) per week

 These camps are designed for participants with special physical and/or developmental delays.
 All potential special needs camp participants are required to complete an assessment by the department’s Special Needs staff in order to register.
 Call (239) 267-2181 to set up an interview.
 A copy of the participant’s IEP and behavior plan will be needed before the interview takes place.
 Campers with varying disabilities have the opportunity to register in the Special Needs summer camp programs upon completion of the assessment.
 Working with the inclusion team, campers are ensured to have a successful and enjoyable summer camp.